 We derive our revenues from operating and contract-leasing our equipment and our profits depend on our cost of capital, the acquisition costs of assets, our operating costs, our contract policy and our reputation.
-The key determinants of our operating results and cash flows are the type of helicopters operated, the fixed rental fees charged, the rates per hour flown and the number of hours flown.
-Operating margins for helicopters that we operate are most sensitive to changes in rates per hour flown and the number of hours flown.
+The key determinants of our operating results and cash flows are the type of helicopters operated, the fixed monthly fees charged, the rates per hour flown and the number of hours flown.
+Operating margins for helicopters that we operate are sensitive to changes in both rates per hour flown and the number of hours flown.

 Operating revenues recorded under U.S. Gulf of Mexico are primarily generated from offshore oil and gas related activities but also include subscriptions for search and rescue services.

-Operating revenues recorded under Alaska are primarily generated from offshore oil and gas related activities but also include revenues from operations supporting firefighting and mining activities.
+Similarly, operating revenues recorded under Alaska are primarily generated from offshore oil and gas related activities but also include revenues from operations supporting firefighting and mining activities.
+In both the U.S. Gulf of Mexico and Alaska, operating revenues are typically earned through a combination of fixed monthly fees plus an incremental charge based on flight hours flown.

-Operating revenues recorded under Leasing are generated from leases where we lease helicopters to third- party operators or joint venture partners, where we are not responsible for the operation of the helicopters.
-The majority of these leases are "dry" but in some situations we also provide crew training, management expertise, and logistical and maintenance support.
-In recent years the majority of our leasing revenues have been generated by helicopters deployed internationally.
+Operating revenues recorded under contract-leasing are generated from contract-leases to third- party operators or joint venture partners, where we are not responsible for the operation of the helicopters.
+For the majority of these contract-leases, we also provide crew training, management expertise, and logistical and maintenance support.
+Contract-leases typically call for a fixed monthly fee only, but may also include an additional charge based on flight hours flown.
+In recent years the majority of our contract-leasing revenues have been generated by helicopters deployed internationally.

 Operating revenues recorded under air medical services include revenues from patient transfers and management services to hospitals.
+Operating revenues are earned through either a fixed monthly fee plus an incremental charge for flight hours flown or through a fee per completed flight.